mutterc/fhblog/content/healthcare/pay-for-new-drugs.md

 Existing government-funded drug research like the NIH isn't being counted here, because (I assume) it's also not counted in our $102 billion target.

-Source 1 puts the fraction of spending on name-brand drugs at just under 80% for Medicare Part D and Medicaid.
-Source 5 says 80% also.
-So we can use a 75% factor to get a conservative estimate.

 Table 4 in the [CMS National Health Expenditures dataset](https://www.cms.gov/files/zip/nhe-tables.zip) lists prescription drug spending (not broken down by name-brand/generic) by source for 2019, in billions of dollars: